brainandcoglab/UDN_classification_task/README.md

 ### Required

-* [ ] Get condition from URL parameters (it should appear in expInfo object)
+* [X] Get condition from URL parameters - obtained in para.js
-    * Okay, so looks like that's initialised once we get past first screen.
-Should be okay?
-* [ ] Implement fading condition
+* [ ] Implement fading condition - More or less implemented - I think I need to test whether the increment per trial works.
 * [ ] Enforce rapid SWAT response
 * [X] Decide on way to split conditions: For now I'll go with splitting into different groups in Prolific because I can pass conditions as URL parameters - and I'm pretty sure I can prevent people starting more than one of the experiments.
 Could also integrate something else - either look at complete Pavlovia data or run a service hosted somewhere that manages things - but somewhat fragile and unnecessary.